leideng/2WikiMultihopQA-OpenAI/docs/datasets.md

 The default evaluator path points to the filtered corrected dataset.

+## Why Corrected Variants Exist

+The original 200-sample file copied from the CacheBlend benchmark was audited against its provided context passages.
+That review found both incorrect gold answers and rows that are not answerable from the supplied context.

+This repository keeps the original file for traceability, but it treats the corrected derivatives as the preferred benchmark inputs.
+The detailed rationale, examples, correction lists, and metric impact are documented in [CacheBlend Issue Notes](cacheblend-issue.md).

 ## Correction Utility

 Use `fix_2wikimqa_no_answers.py` to regenerate the corrected files: